-They call it Ganja over there, the whole world knows, and it is already hardly counted as a slang word, it is just a word for marijuana.
+In India they use “Ganja” to describe marijuana, the whole world knows it is the most original name, hardly accounted as a slang word.
+GANJA is just an Indian word for marijuana.
 Lord Shiva had used ganja, Lord Rama had used ganja, Lord Ganesha — definitely had, being a symbol of happiness and harmony, did you see him?
 I think he is eternally stoned.
 Everyone has been using ganja in India for a million years.
 Everyone will understand what you want if you say “ganja”, be sure.
 Or — “Bhang” which is the very word for hashish in India as for the religious purpose.

 This is how they call a type of hashish in India, meaning the religious idea in the first place, following the recommendation of Lord Shiva himself.
 Numbers of Bhang Shops are spotted in VARANASSI, the religious center, where the Indian Government treats hashish and marijuana use as legal use for the religious purpose (do not forget to check the laws before applying any action).

 The man on the photo smokes Bhang.
 Technically speaking, Bhang is not grass but more likely HASHISH.
 They also cook Infused Milk loaded with marijuana, hashish and spices which is also referred to as BHANG.

 In Sri Lanka the name for marijuana is KANDI for a high quality weed, not necessarily cultivated by men, it may be Very Wild both literally and figuratively! ツ